ArfaaTaj-savas/CYBER-SECURITY-INTERNSHIP/Task - 3/README.md

 # Task 3: Basic Vulnerability Scan

 ## Objective
-To perform a vulnerability scan on my host PC using tools within a Kali Linux VM.
+The goal of this task was to perform a basic vulnerability scan on my personal computer to identify common security risks using free tools.

 ## Tools Used
 * **Scanner:** Nessus Essentials
-* **Platform:** Kali Linux (VMware)
+* **Platform:** Kali Linux (running in a VMware VM)
-* **Target:** Host PC (IP: [Enter the IP you scanned here])
+* **Target:** My host PC (IP: 192.168.140.2)

+## Process
+1. Installed Nessus Essentials on the Kali Linux VM.
+2. Configured a "Basic Network Scan" targeting my host machine's IP address (`192.168.140.2`).
+3. Launched the scan and waited for it to complete.
+4. Analyzed the generated report to identify vulnerabilities.

 ## Summary of Findings
-The scan found [Number] total vulnerabilities.
-The most critical issue was [Describe the most severe vulnerability you found].
+* *(You will fill this in after the scan is complete.)*
+* *(Example: The scan identified 5 vulnerabilities, with 1 'High' and 4 'Medium'.)*

+---

-*Full PDF report and screenshots are included in this repository.*
+*The full exported scan report (PDF) and screenshots of critical vulnerabilities are included in this repository.*